tarekziade/smwogger/README.rst

 **Smwogger** (pronounced smoger) is a smoke test tool for Swagger.

-Smwogger's goal is to provide a quick and simple way to smoke test a deployment.
+Smwogger's goal is to provide a quick and simple way to smoke test a service using its Swagger description.

 To add a smoke test for you API, you have three options:

 1. Add an **x-smoke-test** section in your Swagger spec, describing your smoke test scenario.
 2. Have a specific file that contains the **x-smoke-test** section.
-3. Use the API class which binds its methods to Swagger operations
+3. Use the API class which binds its methods to Swagger operations in your own Python script.

 Example using x-smoke-test